johnsliao/Crimson-Bids/README.md

 - Hosted on Amazon EC2, uses Amazon tools such as DynamoDB to store/update the listings.

 Front end:
-- Bootstrap, JQGrid, CSS, HTML, AJAX
+- Bootstrap, JQuery/JavaScript, JQGrid, CSS, HTML, AJAX,